 - Another great way to layer a cropped sweater is to wear printed trousers and a plain blouse.

 Footwear: Our poor two feet help us hold our heads high!
-A comfortable pair of footwear is top priority as we step out to face this big bad world.
+A comfortable pair of footwear is a top priority as we step out to face this big bad world.
 Stilettos and pumps are definitely chic, but can get uncomfortable and boring in the long run.
 Also for those who need to take the public transport to work or uni, your footwear decides your fate.

 Here are a few ideas when you go shoe shopping next time.